Battle of Merville Gun Battery: Battery

-The Merville Battery was composed of four 6 ft steel-reinforced concrete gun casemates, built by the Todt Organisation.
-Each was designed to protect First World War-vintage Czech M.14/19 100 mm guns.
+The Merville Battery was composed of four 6 ft steel-reinforced concrete gun casemates facing the English Channel, built by the Todt Organisation.
+Each was designed to protect First World War-vintage Czech M.14/19 100 mm howitzers.
 Other buildings on the site included a command bunker, a building to accommodate the men, and ammunition magazines.
 During a visit on 6 March 1944, to inspect the defences, Field Marshal Erwin Rommel ordered the builders to work faster, and by May 1944, the last two casemates were completed.